joowani/kq/docs/serializer.rst

 Serializer
 ----------

-You can inject your own functions for serializing (pickling) jobs.
+You can use custom functions for serialization.
 By default, KQ uses the dill_ library.

 .. _dill: https://github.com/uqfoundation/dill